cloudinary-community/netlify-plugin-cloudinary/README.md

 Default - no additional configuration needed.

+The fetch method allows you to use Cloudinary delivery by providing a remote URL.
 Learn more about using delivering remote images with [fetch](https://cloudinary.com/documentation/fetch_remote_images).

 **upload - Unsigned**